Skip to content

 Here, we’ll take a look at a handful of high profile supply chain disruptions from the past three decades, and explore whether things could have been handled another way or whether the outcomes might have been different with a system like Kodiak Hub in place.
 Because knowing your supply chain starts with knowing your supplier.

-1991 - Nike sweatshop scandals
+1991 - Nike Sweatshop Scandals

 The early 1990s heralded a new era of what we now know as corporate social responsibility.
 Back in 1991, an investigative journalist and labor activist lifted the lid on horrific practices that were taking place at its factories in Indonesia.
 The list of practices was truly horrifying, from child exploitation to hazardous working conditions to sexual harassment.